 Don’t worry, they are pretty hardy, and won’t be bothered by frost.
 So you have plenty of time to get them all pulled before the cold fall weather comes.

 Sometimes onions will start to flower before the stem turns brown.
-If that happens, then pull that one and use it right away.
+If this happens, then pull that one and use it right away because they won’t store well.

 You should not let them flower because that will steal all the energy from the bulb, making it super small.
 Which means there won’t be much left for you to eat.